apache/spark/README.md

 ## Building Spark

-Spark requires Scala 2.10.
-The project is built using Simple Build Tool (SBT).
+Spark is built on Scala 2.10.
-If SBT is installed, Spark will use the system version of sbt; otherwise Spark will download it automatically.
 To build Spark and its example programs, run:

     ./sbt/sbt assembly